 Unsold items on eBay are a cross all sellers bear.
 Unsold items come with a stigma that the item is unwanted, overpriced, or poor quality.
 None of these situations are necessarily true.
 There are many reasons an eBay item may go unsold, and all of these situations have easy remedies.
 Let's examine a few reasons why an item may not sell immediately.

 The Right Buyer Hasn't Come Along Yet

 Patience is a virtue.
-In the olden days of eBay, when auctions were the only option, a large percentage of items sold the first time they were listed on 7-day auctions. eBay has evolved dramatically since its inception in 1996.
+In the olden days of eBay, when auctions were the only option, a large percentage of items sold the first time they were listed on seven-day auctions. eBay has evolved dramatically since its inception in 1996.
 The site now has 800 million items for sale at any time, and a variety of listing types including auctions, fixed price, and best offer.
 Additionally, those new to eBay assume that if an item doesn't sell immediately, no one wants it.

 Remember that eBay is a marketplace with millions of buyers and millions of products for sale.
 If you are selling collectibles, antiques, one of a kind items, or limited quantity vintage items, the right buyer may not have found your item yet.
 For example, let's say a buyer collects New York Yankees memorabilia.
-He may only check eBay once a month or so for items to add to his collection.
+They may only check eBay once a month or so for items to add to their collection.
 Don't assume that because an item doesn't sell quickly that there isn't a buyer for it.

 Solution: Do your research, price the item correctly, and be patient.
 The right buyer will come along in their own time, not yours.